 You must be at least a high school graduate and you must be qualified for at least one of the following conditions to pass our English language proficiency requirement.

 *English native speaker

 *Studying or Graduated from an institution where English is the main language of instruction

 *Have a valid TOEFL (Test of English as a Foreign Language) score which is higher than 80 (iBT) or a valid IELTS (International English Language Testing System) score which is higher than 6.0 or equivalent score in other forms of English language tests.

-2. Copy of High School Graduation Certificate and transcript
+1. Copy of High School or College Graduation Certificate and College Transcript

-3. The International Students Office will notify you via email and send you the Admission Notice and Visa Application Form if you are accepted.
+2. The GEC will notify you via email after application and send you the Admission Notice and Visa Application Form if you are accepted.

 5. Enjoy your fantastic new semester in Shanghai.

-Room 253 International Students Office, Physics Building, East China Normal University
+Add: Room 269, Physics Building, Global Education Center, East China Normal University

 Zip code: 200062